Percolation on High-dimensional Product Graphs: Preliminaries

 \subsection{The BFS algorithm}

 For the proofs of our main results, we will use the Breadth First Search (BFS) algorithm.
 This algorithm explores the components of a graph $G$ by building a maximal spanning forest.

 The algorithm maintains three sets of vertices: \begin{itemize} \item $S$, the set of vertices whose exploration is complete; \item $Q$, the set of vertices currently being explored, kept in a queue; and \item $T$, the set of vertices that have not been explored yet. \end{itemize} The algorithm receives as input a graph $G$ and a linear ordering $\sigma$ on its vertices.
 It starts with $S=Q=\emptyset$ and $T=V(G)$, and ends when $Q\cup T=\emptyset$.
 At each step, if $Q$ is non-empty, the algorithm queries the vertices in $T$, in the order $\sigma$, to ascertain if they are neighbours in $G$ of the first vertex $v$ in $Q$.
-Each neighbour which is discovered is added to the back of the queue $Q$.
+Each neighbour discovered is added to the back of the queue $Q$.
 Once all neighbours of $v$ have been discovered, we move $v$ from $Q$ to $S$.
 If $Q=\emptyset$, we move the next vertex from $T$ (according to $\sigma$) into $Q$.
 Note that the set of edges queried during the algorithm forms a maximal spanning forest of $G$.

-In order to analyse the BFS algorithm on a random subgraph $G_p$ of a $d$-regular graph $G$ with $n$ vertices, we will utilise the \emph{principle of deferred decisions}.
-That is, we will take a sequence $(X_i \colon 1 \leq i \leq \frac{nd}{2})$ of i.i.d Bernoulli$(p)$ random variables, which we will think of as representing a positive or negative answer to a query in the algorithm.
+In order to analyse the BFS algorithm on a random subgraph $G_p$ of a graph $G$ with $m$ edges, we will utilise the \emph{principle of deferred decisions}.
+That is, we will take a sequence $(X_i \colon 1 \leq i \leq m)$ of i.i.d Bernoulli$(p)$ random variables, which we will think of as representing a positive or negative answer to a query in the algorithm.
 When the $i$-th edge of $G$ is queried during the BFS algorithm we will include it in $G_p$ if and only if $X_i=1$.
-It is clear that the forest obtained in this way has the same distribution as a forest obtained by running the BFS algorithm on $G_p$.